+AMERICAN PRIZE for Band Composition 2014, Winner (3rd Place)

 AMERICAN PRIZE for Orchestral Composition 2012 Winner, Special Citation for Unique Artistic Achievement/Distinctive Merit

 ACDA Silver Platter Award 2012 for Choral Repertoire of Outstanding Quality

-A composer grounded in the traditions of Western classical music, David Avshalomov creates his works in an accessible modern romantic, neo-tonal style that balances a rich lyric gift with a characteristic rhythmic vitality and pungent harmonies.
+A composer grounded in the traditions of Western classical music, David Avshalomov creates his works in an accessible modern romantic, neo-tonal style that balances a natural lyric gift with a characteristic rhythmic vitality and pungent harmonies.
 The forms he crafts are conservative and developmental, his compositional voice distinctive.
-The influences on his style include the great 20th-century European and American tonal composers, and both his father Jacob and his paternal grandfather, Aaron Avshalomoff.
+The influences on his style include the great 20th-century European and American tonal composers, and both his late father Jacob and his paternal grandfather, Aaron Avshalomoff.

 “Melody is the thread of my daily life.
 I still find new paths through traditional musical forms, and fresh expression based in folk idioms

-David Avshalomov is noted for his strong and nuanced bass/baritone voice, wide range, stylistic accomplishment, and emotional renditions.
+David Avshalomov is noted for his strong and nuanced bass voice, wide range, stylistic accomplishment, and emotional renditions.
 He brings to his own music and the music of others the sensibilities, interpretation, and expression of a mature vocal artist.